lac-dcc/DropletSearch/docker/readme.md

 In the docker directory run the code below:

-    docker build -t hamsa .
+For **x86** architecture:

+    make docker-x86

+For **cuda** architecture:

+    make docker-cuda

-The command above takes ~20-30 minutes on a good computer.
+The command above takes ~20 minutes on a good computer.
 After executing the command above you can access the container in your machine with the command:

-    docker run -it hamsa
+For **x86** architecture:

+    make garkain-x86

+For **cuda** architecture:

+    make garkain-cuda